mongodb/docs/source/reference/javascript.rst

    databases implicitly when they do not exit.

    This function provides a wrapper around the MongoDB :term:`database command` ":dbcommand:`copydb`."
-The :dbcommand:`clone` database command provide related functionality.
+The :dbcommand:`clone` database command provides related functionality.

 .. js:function:: db.createCollection(name [{size: <value>, capped: <boolean> , max <bytes>}] )